-By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, (Hebrews 11:17)
+By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son, (Hebrews 11:17)

 Sometimes the sacrifices God requires of us tear at our very soul.
 Surely God would not deny me this that I want so badly.
 God is a good God.
 God wants me to be happy.

-What must Abraham have thought as he made the three-day journey to Moriah with the heir of the Divine promise?
-Imagine Abraham’s concern over Sarah—how she would feel when he returned without Isaac!
+What must Abraham have thought as he made the three-day journey to mount Moriah with the heir of the Divine promise?
+Imagine Abraham’s concern over Sarah — how she would feel when he returned without Isaac!